mingyuansung/mingyuansung.github.io/_posts/2014-05-11-installation-note.md

     * install apache php module by `sudo port install php54-apache2handler`
     * `cd /opt/local/apache2/modules`
     * `sudo /opt/local/apache2/bin/apxs -a -e -n php5 mod_php54.so`
+    * This above command should modify your httpd.conf to add in mod_php54.so module
     * To load apache on startup: `sudo port load apache2`
 * To start/stop/restart you can use apachectl
     * Symlink `apachectl` to the PATH